GeorgiaMap/partner-tools/overview/2021/README.md

 Overview of Fields and Functionality

-To be consistant with popular terminology, "My Account" is an individual's account.
+To be consistant with common web terminology, "My Account" refers to an individual.
-Parnter "Organizations" have Locations and Events.
+Parter "Organizations" have Individusals, Locations and Events.
-Each user may have a role related to Organizations, Location and Events.
+Roles set at the Organzation level apply to Locations and Events.
-By default, the user's role in the Organzation applies to its Locations and Events.
+Roles may also be set directly for Locations and Events.

 ## My Account